 Families should be supported to make dental appointments for their children on a regular basis.
 A programme of Childsmile care, tailored to meet the needs of individual children, should be provided by the dental team in their registered practice.
-This must be available for all children and young people, aged 0-17 years old.
+This must be available for all children and young people, aged 0 to 17 years.